 EnEd/Educ 5990 Registration

 You may register for/enroll in 5990 credits at any time during your graduate studies, with the guidance and approval of your Advisor (a permission number from your Advisor is needed to register for 5990).
 You must be enrolled in a minimum of 1 5990 credit while working with your Advisor on your project.
-Thus, while you may need to register for more than 6 credits of 5990, depending on how long it takes you to complete your project; however, you would only be able to count 6 credits toward the required 34 credits for the MEEd.
+Thus, you may need to register for more than 6 credits of 5990, depending on how long it takes you to complete your project; however, you would only be able to count 6 credits toward the required 34 credits for the MEEd.
 Also note that Advisors vary in their summer availability; you may or may not have the option of registering for 5990 credits with your Advisor during the summer.
 The active status registration code, GRAD 999, is not to be used while a student is working with his/her Advisor on the 5990 project.

 As you are developing your proposal, you are required to share your proposed project through a colloquium presentation during the EnEd 5998 Seminar.
-You will work with your Advisor to schedule this colloquium (Colloquium Guidelines and Colloquium Example and Colloquim Example).
+You will work with your Advisor to schedule this colloquium (Colloquium Guidelines and Colloquium Example 1 and Colloquium Example 2).
 You are also required to share your final project when it is completed, or nearly completed, as a part of EnEd 5998 Seminar.
 You must have your Advisor's approval before scheduling your colloquium and final seminar.
-While your present your work twice as part of EnEd 5998 Seminar, you only register for EnEd 5998 Seminar once; registration in EnEd 5998 Seminar does not need to correspond with when you present.
+While your present your work twice as part of EnEd 5998 Seminar, you only register for EnEd 5998 Seminar once.
+Registration in EnEd 5998 Seminar does not need to correspond with when you present.
 (Final Seminar PPt Example 1, Final Seminar PPt Example 2, Final Seminar PPt Example 3)

 Additional Project Resources

 - Human Subjects Research Protection Program/Institutional Review Board